 For many years we derived a majority of our net sales from the retail after-market sale of dial-up modems to customers seeking to add or upgrade a modem for their personal computers.
-In recent years the size of this market and our sales to this market have declined, as personal computer manufacturers have incorporated a modem as a built-in component in most consumer personal computers and as increasing numbers of consumers world-wide have switched to broadband Internet access.
-The consensus of communications industry analysts is that after-market sales of dial-up modems will probably continue to decline.
-There is also consensus among industry analysts that the installed base for broadband Internet connection devices, such as cable modems and DSL modems, will grow rapidly during the decade.
-In response to increased and forecasted worldwide demand for faster connection speeds and increased modem functionality, we have invested and continue to invest resources to advance our product line of broadband modems, both DSL modems and cable modems.
+For approximately 12 years, the size of this market and our sales to this market have declined, as personal computer manufacturers incorporated a modem as a built-in component in most consumer personal computers and as increasing numbers of consumers world-wide switched to broadband Internet access.
+Recently this decline has slowed, as fewer computers are shipped with dial-up modems so retailers and distributors have achieved a larger share of the total dial-up modem business.
+There is consensus among industry analysts that the installed base for broadband Internet connection devices, such as cable modems and DSL modems, will grow for the foreseeable future.
+In response to increased and forecasted worldwide demand for faster connection speeds and increased modem functionality, we have invested and continue to invest resources to advance our product line of broadband modems, including ADSL modems, cable modems, and cellular modems, while continuing to provide a line of dial-up modems.